 Kayaking is a super popular activity in Sarasota so I’d suggest booking in advance to ensure they still have availability.

-Nothing beats being out in the water and coming face to face with a manatee.
-They move super slowly (their top speed is 15mph) and often you’ll see their noses popping out of the water as they come up for air.
+I noticed that they move super slowly (their top speed is 15mph) and I often spotted their noses popping out of the water as they came up for air.

 Manatees are super friendly and only eat vegetation so don’t be afraid!
 I have more manatee spotting tips below.

-Phillippi Creek
+4. Phillippi Creek

 This 7-mile river, that feeds into Sarasota Bay, is a prime location for spotting manatees due to it’s calm and warm waters.